lambrospetrou/lambrospetrou.github.io/_posts/2016-02-14-import-gmail-messages-to-google-keep/2016-02-14-import-gmail-messages-to-google-keep.md

 11. You have successfully imported your Gmail messages into Google Keep :)

 If you encountered any problems or your experience was different from what I described please contact me in order to fix the issue.
-As you will read later, the extension is highly experimental and it might not be working as expected in all the operating systems (I had some issues with Mac OSX but I tried to resolve them).
+As you will read later, the extension is highly experimental and it might not be working as expected in all operating systems (I had some issues with Mac OSX but I tried to resolve them).

 In addition, it goes without saying that the importer works for plain emails.
 If you try to import emails that have attachments or fancy HTML websites embedded only the visible text of the message will be imported.
+As of version v0.13 the first line of the email becomes the title of the note in Keep.

-## Dive deep into the juicy details
+## Deep dive into the juicy details

-This sections contains more details about the problem itself, its issues, and the approach that I used to solve it.
+This section contains more details about the problem itself, its issues, and the approach that I used to solve it.
 If you discovered a better solution contact me or even better do a pull-request at Github with your solution and I will adjust it accordingly.

 ### Problem overview

 Initially the problem at hand was to import Apple Notes into Google Keep.
 Apple Notes stores your notes as messages at Gmail (assuming you use a Google account of course) under the label **Notes** (yes, very innovative name by Apple that will not conflict with anything :D ).
 This makes it easier for us since the problem now can be reduced to importing from Gmail to Google Keep, which seemed trivial at first glance.
-Therefore, our problem now is two-fold, **a)** Fetch messages from Gmail and **b)** Create a note in Google Keep with code programmatically.
+Therefore, our problem now is two-fold: **a)** Fetch messages from Gmail and **b)** Create a note in Google Keep with code programmatically.

 Gmail has a very nicely explained and easy to use [Javascript API](https://developers.google.com/gmail/api/quickstart/js) so the first task of fetching the emails under a label name is trivial and I will not go into more details since there are hundreds of articles explaining how to do this.
 Personally, I find Google's documentation to be superb.

 The problem is with the second part, creating notes into Google Keep.
 Google does **not** provide an open API for Keep as it does with Gmail so far, maybe because it is a new (couple of years) service or just because they don't want developers yet to create apps around it.
 As a web developer myself I instantly had an idea to overcome this problem.
-Let's use the Keep website and use the existing form programmatically, thus typing the note, the title and clicking the Done button, all done with code. **Nifty idea right? :)**
+Let's use the Keep website and use the existing form programmatically, thus typing the note, the title and clicking the Done button, all with code. **Nifty idea right? :)**

 ### The journey inside Google Keep website